The Linux Command Line Interface (CLI)

 Setting up a Local CLI Environment on Your Own Machine

-• For Windows users, we suggest setting up the Windows Subsystem for Linux (WSL) which will allow you to run a Linux command line on your Windows machine.
+- For Windows users, we suggest setting up the Windows Subsystem for Linux (WSL) (if you're on an older version of Windows, check these instructions) which will allow you to run a Linux command line on your Windows machine.

-• Note: the home directory of your new user will be empty initially, but you can navigate to your regular Windows user folder by typing cd /mnt/c/Users/yourusername.
+- Note: the home directory of your new user will be empty initially, but you can navigate to your regular Windows user folder by typing

 Connecting to the Remote Lab Virtual Machine (VM)